shakeel-faiz/FF/19-Jun/03-sub.md

 - **DVD Subtitles (.sub and .idx):** DVD subtitles typically consist of two files: the .sub file, which contains subtitle text, and .idx file, which contains timing and formatting information.

-- **WebVTT (.vtt):** WebVTT is a subtitle format used for web videos.
-It is commonly used with HTML5 video players and supports basic formatting options.
+- **WebVTT (.vtt):** WebVTT is a subtitle format used for web videos, commonly used with HTML5 video players and supports basic formatting options.

 - **MPL2 Subtitle Format (.mpl):** MPL2 files are used with MPlayer, a media player for Unix-like systems, contain subtitle entries with timestamps and text.